Frequently Asked Questions

 There are no particular requirements regarding font size or line-spacing as long as the document is well legible (even if printed out).
 Please use standard international fonts and do not use macros or password protection.
 Please do not send secured PDFs.

-Will my application suffer if I do not relate my research to a thematic group?
+Will my application suffer if I do not relate my research to a Interdisciplinary Research Cluster?

-We wish to underscore that there is neither advantage nor disadvantage in terms of the prospects of admission to the programme in indicating an interest in one of the pre-announced themes.
-For example, shaping one’s research interest to coincide with one of the themes would be entirely counterproductive.
+We wish to underscore that there is neither advantage nor disadvantage in terms of the prospects of admission to the programme in indicating an interest in one of the pre-announced clusters.
+For example, shaping one’s research interest to coincide with one of the clusters would be entirely counterproductive.
 Fellows will be chosen by the three Selection Criteria.

 Do I need a good knowledge of the English language?